pytorch/glow/docs/AOT.md

   - `bin` The operands (tensors) are dumped in binary format in separate files (one tensor per file).
 Each file will contain the tensor type and tensor data.
   - `txt` The operands (tensors) are dumped in text format in separate files (one tensor per file).
 Each file will contain the tensor type and tensor data.
+One such file might look like this:
+    ```
+    float<1 x 2 x 3>
+    1.1, 2.2, 3.3, 4.4, 5.5, 6.6,
+    ```
   - `rawbin` The operands (tensors) are dumped in binary format in separate files (one tensor per file).
 Each file will contain ONLY the tensor data.
   - `rawtxt` The operands (tensors) are dumped in text format in separate files (one tensor per file).
 Each file will contain ONLY the tensor data.
+One such file might look like this:
+    ```
+    1.1, 2.2, 3.3, 4.4, 5.5, 6.6,
+    ```
   The names of the dump files have a simple format `data[idx].bin` or `data[idx].txt` but a separate meta file `debug.info` is dumped at compile-time which makes the association between each binary file and the operand of the IR instruction to which